PyConPL/Book/2017/workshops/pytest_parametric_tests/text.md

     assert fizzbuzz(fizzbuzznum) == 'fizzbuzz'
 ```

 Don't overdo that.
-If you wan to test for all possible values without _actually
+If you want to test for all possible values without
-testing all possible values_, you might want to look at **hypothesis** [8].
+_actually testing all possible values_, you might want to look at
+**hypothesis** [8].

 ## Where to go next